Watkins Glen International: Renovation

 For 2007, Watkins Glen International again improved the facility, specifically the track surface.
 All of turns 1 (the "90"), 5 (the "Loop-Chute") and 6 (entry turn into the "Boot") were repaved.
 A temporary "Glen Club" replaced the permanent structure destroyed by fire at the races in 2007, which was replaced with another permanent building.
 New sponsors for both the INDY and NASCAR weekends were signed to multi-year deals.
 Camping World became the sponsor of the "Camping World Grand Prix" INDY weekend at the Glen through 2010.
 The NASCAR weekend at the Glen received a double shot—Zippo Manufacturing announced a three-year extension of the Busch-Nationwide Series race, the "Zippo 200".
 The NASCAR Cup Series race became known as "The Heluva Good!
 Sour Cream dips at the Glen".
 Additionally, Brad Penn lubricants of Pennsylvania (former Kendall Oil refinery) was announced as the sponsor of the annual vintage sports car weekend for 2007 and 2008.
 IndyCar took a six-year hiatus from the facility when the series pulled out of the Glen after 2010 due to a dispute with track owner ISC.

 In June 2011, Tony Stewart and Lewis Hamilton participated in the "Mobil 1 Seat Swap".
-Stewart drove his No. 14 Mobil 1 Chevy for four laps around the circuit while Hamilton drove the MP4-23, Vodafone McLaren Mercedes's entry in the 2008 Formula One season.
+Stewart drove his No. 14 Mobil 1 Chevy for four laps around the circuit while Hamilton drove the McLaren MP4-23, Vodafone McLaren Mercedes's entry in the 2008 Formula One season.
 After some time, both drivers swapped cars and drove more laps around the circuit.
 The event was open to the public, and it was hoped that it would renew interest in the track.
 Before this event, the curbs on some of the turns were changed, the white rumble strips being replaced by the more common, red-white designs seen on most road courses around the world.